 Motorcycle accident deaths are disturbingly high.
-For example, motorcyclists only account for three percent of vehicles on the U.S. roads and highways, yet they accounted for fourteen percent of all U.S. motor vehicle-related fatalities, according to the Los Angeles Times.
-In 2014, over 4,500 people died in accidents involving a motorcycle, according to data released from the Governors Highway Safety Association.
-That death rate is double the number of motorcycle accident fatalities from the 1990s.
-For example, motorcycle wreck fatalities accounted for only five percent of all U.S. automobile deaths in 1997.
+For example, motorcyclists only account for three percent of vehicles on U.S. roads and highways.
+Yet, they account for fourteen percent of all U.S. motor vehicle-related fatalities, according to the Los Angeles Times.

 The liability of both you and the defendant is also a great determiner of the measure of compensation you can reasonably receive through this type of claim.
 If the defendant is not fully liable and you contributed to causing the collision, you can still obtain financial compensation, but it may be reduced.

 This is because California adheres to the theory of comparative negligence to determine the amount of compensation that may be awarded in a Tracy personal injury claim, including a motorcycle accident claim.

 For example, you have $75,000 in economic and non-economic damages.
 However, a jury found you to be 25 percent at fault for causing the accident.
 The compensation you would likely get will be reduced by 25 percent.Legal Fee Contingent on Getting a Financial Recovery for You